The council is working with the University of Portsmouth and Hampshire Constabulary to minimise the risk of coronavirus in the city.

 Individual responsibility off-campus

-Students who have returned to Portsmouth are expected to take personal responsibility for their own and others’ safety, and like everyone else, the vast majority do this.
+Students are expected to take personal responsibility for their own and others’ safety, and like everyone else, the vast majority do this.

 The university’s role – as well that of its partners – is to support students to act responsibly and to take any necessary steps against those who do not.